iantheminimalist/TekSolutions/README.md

 ## Getting Started

-To view the website locally, clone this repository and open the `index.html` file in your preferred web browser.
+To view the website locally, clone this repository and open the `index.html` file in your preferred web browser or you can visit the link to my page that is host of github pages right here [Visit TekSolutions Website](https://iantheminimalist.github.io/TekSolutions/).

 ## Contributing